nicolaslima321/nicolaslima321/README.md

 ### About me

 #### Overall
 * Hello World =) ..
 Well, a little bit about me..
-I'm a student of computer engineering (8th semester), currently working as Full-Stack Developer at Netscan Digital.
+I'm a student of computer engineering (8th semester), currently working as Developer at Quero Educação.

 #### Projects
 * I'm currently working on some projects, meanwhile, theres no project with kind off business proposes, or somehing like..
 Theres are only projects that i made on events, lessons, studies, and the coolests ones, for entertainment.